TwisterMc/pdfjs-viewer-shortcode/readme.md

 *   `download` (optional): true/false, enables or disables download button (default: true)
 *   `print` (optional): true/false, enables or disables print button (default: true)

-*This plugin does not support a button within the Gutenberg interface yet, however the shortcode still works fine.*

 Want to help develop the plugin?
 Found a bug?
 [Find us on GitHub](https://github.com/TwisterMc/PDF.js-Viewer-Shortcode).

 ## Installation

-This plugin can be installed either directly from your WordPress admin panel, by searching for **PDF.js Viewer Shortcode**, or downloading from the Wordpress Plugin Repository, uploading and expanding the archive into your sites `wp-content/plugins` directory.
+This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.

 ## Changelog

+### v1.5

+* Updated Plugin Name
+* Gutenberg Block
+* Updating Mozilla PDF.JS library.
+* Adding a class to the fullscreen link.

 ### v1.4.6